holdthedoorplease/holdthedoor_ca/source/user_guide/extending.rst

 Styling with semantic color names
 ---------------------------------

-You can re-style any admonition to match any of the built-in admonition types using any of the :ref:`theme's semantic color names <color-variables>` as a class (this is most useful for custom-titled admonitions):

-.. begin-example-semantic
-.. admonition:: Custom title with "warning" style
-    :class: warning

-    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-.. end-example-semantic

 Note that it updates both the color and the icon.
 See :doc:`./styling` for a list of all semantic color names.

 .. tab-set::